aorczyk/pf-recorder/README.md

 - start/stop play - Button B or RC Red Backward
 - next record number - Button AB or RC Blue Forward
 - previous record number - RC Blue Backward
-- run custom action 1 - RC Red and Blue Forward
+- playing commands in reverse order - RC Red and Blue Forward
-- run custom action 2 - RC Red and Blue Backward
+- playing reversed commands (from channel 1) in reverse order  - RC Red and Blue Backward

 ### :warning: Warning!
 **Lighting the diode and the IR receiver with sunlight :sunny: or from an ordinary light bulb :bulb: may interfere with the signal reception.**